“Are we there yet?”

 Adults can try so hard to include educational elements into a summer vacation.
 But sometimes the choices of learning activities on the road, might not motivate kids to participate.
 Do you ever feel like swimming pools, water parks, and amusement parks are the three things your kids want to do at all times on vacation?

-Washington, D.C. is a mecca of educational activities for kids of all ages.
+Washington, D.C. is a mecca of educational summer vacations activities for kids of all ages.
 From museums to monuments, to government, you won’t run out of ways for your kids to continue learning while on vacation – many of which offer free admission (and delicious cafe food options).
 Here are three places to check out:

 Spend the Night at the Smithsonian Museum